alienfast/vite-plugin-i18next-loader/README.md

 `yarn add -D @alienfast/i18next-loader`

-This webpack loader generates the `resources` structure necessary for **i18next**.
-The structure is webpacked wthith the client bundle, thus avoiding loading any language resources via extra HTTP requests.
+This webpack loader generates the `resources` structure necessary for [i18next](https://github.com/i18next/i18next).
+The structure is webpacked with the client bundle at build time, thus avoiding loading any language resources via extra HTTP requests.

+## Features

+- glob based file filtering
+- one to many overrides supporting reuse cases (white labeling)
+- yaml and json support

 Given a locales directory, by default, the loader will find and parse any `json|yaml|yml` file and attribute the contents to the containing lang folder e.g. `en`.
 There is no need to add lang such as `en` or `de` inside your